ChristinaWright05/Fall-2024-Group-2/README.md

 ![Average Severity of Alerts by MBTA Line](DataVisualizations/AvgAlertSeverityByTLine.png)

 #### Deep Dive: Service alerts for delays are most disruptive from a volume perspective, while suspensions & shuttles are most severe
 From a general perspective, we can see that for subway alerts, delays are by far the most popular.
+The high frequency of delays suggests that focusing on reducing these disruptions could significantly improve rider experience.
+Other alerts like Detour, Elevator Closure,and Track Change, though less frequent, also impact riders, particularly in accessibility and route consistency.

 ![Alert Frequency](DataVisualizations/AlertFrequency2.png)